 Deathsticks (http://buysomedeathsticks.bandcamp.com) crept out of Peterborough circa 2014 and have toured and played as if a duo of suicidal noise animals ever since.
 Currently of Toronto.
 Spent some time in Ottawa.
 Permanently damaged some ears.
 What was/is up with that skull stage lamp thing?
 Please advise.

-Deperuse (http://facebook.com/deperuse) teased us with the foggy and florid '80s style pop crystal "Isolate Me" on our second compilation in 2017, but then moved from Windsor to Montreal and disappeared like a thrush.
-Word is there's more coming soon?
-We wait for it.
+Deperuse (http://facebook.com/deperuse) teased us with the foggy and florid '80s style pop crystal "Isolate Me" on our second compilation in 2017, but then moved from Windsor to Montreal, disappeared for a while, and emerged with a trickle of singles in 2020.

 garbageface (http://everyoneisdoomed.org) made all other intense thoughtful virtuoso doom rap industrial soul artists obsolete, then decided to make himself obsolete and vanished into a down-tuned bass string tied into an ouroboros.
 He turned up again, though, because the bass string was actually a sample.
 Active in Peterborough since 2009.